Aimini/hm-51/src/alu/README.md

     ╚══════════╝
 ```

-Obviously,only one chip can't perform two 8-bit input one 8-bit output function, but we can combine two chip togther.
-For function like `AND` `OR`, they don't need info from low part, lower nibble and high nibble can calculate indvidually and combine the output to one 8-bit output.
-For one chip, one function only using 4-bit ouput, and we can using another 4-bit for another function, for example, we can encode `AND` and `OR` in one S input:
+Obviously,a single chip can't encoding function that contain two 8-bit inputs with and an 8-bit output, but we can combine two chip togther.
+For function like `AND` `OR`, they don't need info from low part, lower nibble and high nibble can calculate indvidually and then combine the output to one 8-bit output.
+For one chip, a function only using 4-bit ouput, and we can using another 4-bit to encoding other function, for example, we can encode `AND` and `OR` in the same `S` input:

 ```python
    ╔══════════╗